kjwallac/BusyParentScheduler/README.md

 Clint: The languages I used for this project were HTML, CSS, and Javascript.
 I worked on the Calendar page mostly using HTML and CSS.
 The javascript I used was to work on the weather API to load the users current weather and location.
 I used geolocation (longitude/latitude) to do this.
 For the HTML i mostly worked on the header tag.
 The wireframe I ended up using for the app was "zurb foundation".
 I used zurb with the days of the week by creating a list.
 CSS was a different beast because I needed to figure out a way to style the JQuery calls.
 ### Calendar page
 Clint & Kristina
 Clint: working on the calendar page we used some html, a lot of javascript, and an even crazier amount of CSS.
 The many troubles that I kept running into was setting the @ medias to coincide when I would shrink the screen.
+For the weather to be displayed we used the [openweather](https://openweathermap.org/) API.
+Using Geolocation to determine the users longitude / latitude the user will have access to the weather of the city they are in.